CribberSix/QuickTimer/docs/source/example.rst

 Instantiate the :code:`Timer` class and insert one-liners with :code:`take_time()` between your existing code to take timestamps.

-Call the :code:`fancy_print()` function to print a nicely formatted overview of how many seconds have passed overall, how many seconds have passed between the :code:`take_time` calls, including percentage per step and passed step-descriptions.
+Call the :code:`fancy_print()` function to print a nicely formatted overview of how much time has passed overall, how much time has passed between the :code:`take_time` calls, including percentage per step and passed step-descriptions.

 Although both functions (:code:`take_time()` & :code:`fancy_print()`) can be used
 without any parameters, you should pass at least a description to :code:`take_time("Finished x!")` to add some context to your measurements.